nutrun/glow/README.md

 ### Drain tubes

-Delete all jobs from a list tube, subsequently killing them:
+Delete all jobs from a list of tubes, subsequently killing the tubes:

 ```
 $ glow -drain=tube1,tube2
 ```

-The output of `drain` is json that can be used to requeue the jobs by piping to `glow`.
+The output of `drain` is JSON that can be used to requeue the jobs by piping to `glow`.

 ### Pause tubes